Leadership College Faq | Christ Fellowship Church

 The following are prerequisites to begin the admissions process for Leadership College:

-• Exhibit core spiritual competencies and biblical literacy
+• Exhibit core spiritual competencies reflected in our Core Values and Core Beliefs

 When can I apply?